bwhitesell/alphafold3-pytorch-lightning-hydra/README.md

 ## Data preparation

 To acquire the AlphaFold 3 PDB dataset, first download all complexes in the Protein Data Bank (PDB), and then preprocess them with the script referenced below.
 The PDB can be downloaded from the RCSB: https://www.wwpdb.org/ftp/pdb-ftp-sites#rcsbpdb.
-The script below assumes you have downloaded the PDB in the **mmCIF file format** (e.g., placing it at `data/mmCIF/`).
+The script below assumes you have downloaded the PDB in the **mmCIF file format** (e.g., placing it at `data/mmCIF/` by default).
 On the RCSB website, navigate down to "Download Protocols", and follow the download instructions depending on your location.

 > WARNING: Downloading PDB can take up to 1TB of space.